my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 *For noen er … viktige argumenter for dette, mens andre er opptatt av …* → *For some, … are important reasons, while others care about …*

-på den ene siden …, mens på den annen side … → on the one hand …, while on the other hand …
+på den **ene** siden …, mens på den **andre** siden … → on the one hand …, while on the other hand … [注意 «siden» definite form]

+- På *den ene siden* er det bra for miljøet, mens på *den andre siden* kan det være dyrt.
+  → On the one hand, it is good for the environment, while on the other hand, it can be expensive.

 Han vil til Paris.
 Hun, **derimot**, vil til Roma.
 → He wants to go to Paris.
 She, on the other hand, wants to go to Rome.